dankelley/rdan/README.md

 ## Example

-Here is how we might store a number for use later.
+This shows how to store a number (with a name that is not valid for R) and something quite a lot more fun – 60 years since this package was created!

 ``` r
 library(rdan)